filoxo/blog/src/resume.md

 _Oct 2018 – Apr 2020_ {.text-sm}

-- Built Automations product
+- Developed and released Automations product, integrating external system feeds into Podium interactions and modernizing legacy workflows
-- Led accessibility audit and modernization
+- Lead modernization and accessibility refactoring of internal design system
-- Founded and led Frontend Guild
+- Started and directed Frontend Guild to teach, train, and share learning about frontend patterns and technologies.
   {.list-disc .list-inside}

 </div>